| SoloWoodworker |

 Sales Tax Liability: As you collect sales tax, it isn't your money even though it is in your bank account.
 Therefore it goes into a Sales Tax liability account.
 When you send the state the sales tax, it comes out of the Sales Tax liability account.

 Income - Sales that are exempt from sales tax: If you sell something to a church or to another business for resale, they will provide you with a tax exemption certificate just like you provided your vendors.
-You must these sales when calculating your income taxes, but you need to keep a record of sales tax-exempt sales.
-Sales shipped out of state by common carrier are also recorded here.
+You must include these sales when calculating your income taxes, but you need to keep a separate record of tax-exempt sales.
+Sales shipped out of state by common carrier are often tax exempt, and are also recorded here.

 Income - sales for each sales tax jurisdiction.
 Be sure to record the income separately for each tax jurisdiction that you sell in, so that jurisdiction can get their share of the tax you collect.
 When you pay income taxes, you will add these together, but you need separate totals for reporting sales tax.